8 Plumbing Tips for New Homeowners

 • Water stains on the ceilings and walls

-Despite what you may think, chemical drain openers shouldn't go in a plumbing emergency kit.
-These corrosive cleaners can harm your pipes if used frequently.
+Contrary to popular belief, chemical drain openers don’t belong in a plumbing emergency kit.
+These caustic cleaners can damage your pipes if used over and over.
 Plus, they only offer a temporary solution at best.

-A safer alternative is to have non-chemical supplies available the next time you have a plumbing emergency.
+A better alternative is to have non-chemical supplies close by the next time you have a plumbing crisis.
 These include:

 • Cup plunger for backed up sinks, tubs and showers